 Human-Elephant Conflict (HEC) is the focus of just a small part of our activities, but as an organization we are historically very close to this important matter and we would like to continue funding innovative projects on the ground.

 HEC is a complex and extremely important issue, both in Africa and Asia.
 The never-ending increase of the human population and the need to feed the hungry millions caused a very significant loss and fragmentation of elephant habitat.
 As elephants get confined into smaller pockets of suitable habitat, humans and elephants are increasingly coming in conflict with each other.

 As an example, Kenya’s human population has grown from 12 million people in 1970 to nearly 40 million today.
 According to medium UN projections the African population alone will grow by 2.5 billion people within this century.
 In Asia, between 1999 and 2012 the Asian population grew by an estimated 579 million people.
 India’s 2011 census showed that the country’s population had grown by 181 million people in just one decade.

-Please click HERE for more information on our projects on Human-Elephant Conflict mitigation.
+Please click HERE for more information and reports on our projects on Human-Elephant Conflict mitigation.